• Home

 As great as the rewards of communal living may be for many people, it’s certainly not for everyone.
 Fortunately, house sharing is far from the only housing option.

 You can still live independently and comfortably without breaking the bank.
-For example, many Baby Boomer women are trading in their large and expensive homes for single-bedroom or studio apartments.
+For example, many women over 50 are trading in their large and expensive homes for single-bedroom or studio apartments and guest houses.

-Many Baby Boomer women are taking their downsizing to the next level, trading in their traditional homes for tiny home living.
+Many women 50 + are taking their downsizing to the next level, trading in their traditional homes for tiny home living.
 So-called “granny pods” are, indeed, a growing trend for single women over 50, offering financial freedom and easy upkeep.
+Some live on the same property as their children or other relatives, allowing them to enjoy being with family but still respecting each other’s privacy.

 Making such a leap, of course, takes time and planning.
 Before selling your home, for instance, there are certain simple upgrades you can make to add value to your home, such as adding a new front door or changing out those tired bathroom fixtures.
 Those little details can mean big profits in selling your home, and that’s going to help set you up brilliantly for the second act of your life.